 England 38-18 Fiji, Twickenham

-England produced a commanding second-half performance to beat Fiji 38-18 at Twickenham, overturning an early deficit through precision in the maul, sharper kicking execution, and superior discipline when it mattered most.
+England produced a commanding second-half performance to beat Fiji 38-18 at Twickenham, overturning an early deficit.

-The home side struck first in the fifth minute, setting the tone with a perfectly executed driving maul.
-Hooker Luke Cowan-Dickie peeled off the back to ground the ball for the opening try after England kicked a penalty to the corner.
+The home side struck first in the fifth minute, setting the tone early.
+Hooker Luke Cowan-Dickie powered over the line after good work from midfield.
 Fin Smith added the conversion from a comfortable angle to give England a 7-0 lead.

 Fiji, however, responded with typical flair and physicality.
-In the ninth minute, Tevita Ikanivere powered over from a rolling maul after Fiji’s first real attacking opportunity inside England’s 22.
+In the ninth minute, Tevita Ikanivere powered over from a line out.
 Fly-half Caleb Muntz couldn’t add the extras, leaving the score at 7-5.

-Fiji grew into the game, and in the 21st minute, Muntz showed quick thinking when he regathered his own grubber kick through England’s defensive line to score under pressure.
+Fiji grew into the game, and in the 21st minute, Muntz showed quick thinking when he regathered a chip from Kurivoli over England’s defensive line to score under pressure.
 The conversion again sailed wide, but Fiji took a 10-7 lead.

-Building on that momentum, Muntz slotted a penalty in the 28th minute to extend Fiji’s advantage to 13-7, punishing England’s breakdown infringements.
+Building on that momentum, Muntz slotted a penalty in the 28th minute to extend Fiji’s advantage to 13-7, punishing England’s indiscipline.

 England’s attacking rhythm stuttered under the islanders’ pressure until a moment of indiscipline changed the flow.
 In the 35th minute, winger Selestino Ravutaumada was sin-binned for a reckless aerial challenge on Immanuel Feyi-Waboso.

 England capitalized immediately.
-Two minutes later, in the 37th minute, Feyi-Waboso atoned for the heavy contact by scoring England’s second try, collecting Fin Smith’s perfectly judged cross-field kick to touch down in the corner.
+Two minutes later, in the 37th minute, Feyi-Waboso atoned for the heavy contact by scoring England’s second try, collecting a well judged cross-field kick to touch down in the corner.
 Smith added the conversion to edge England 14-13 ahead at half-time.

 After the restart, Ellis Genge extended England’s lead in the 48th minute, barging over from close range after multiple pick-and-go phases near the line.
 Fin Smith converted again, taking the score to 21-13.